flxw/nsc-tools/server/README.markdown

 This will update the packages inside the repository every day at 3:00 AM.
 Additionally, it will purge old and unneeded packages from the cache.

+## SAMBA setup
+Set up your SAMBA so that it shares the freshly created pacman cache as a public read-only share.